Pppp1116/content-license-policy/README.md

 ### 16.4.
 Indemnity

-To the maximum extent permitted by law, you agree to indemnify, defend, and hold harmless the Owner from and against any and all claims, demands, damages, losses, costs, and expenses (including reasonable legal fees) arising out of or in connection with:
+To the maximum extent permitted by law, you agree to indemnify, defend, and hold harmless the Owner from and against any and all claims, demands, investigations, actions, damages, losses, costs, and expenses (including reasonable legal fees) arising out of or in connection with:

 - Your use of the Content;
-- Your breach of this Policy; or
+- Your breach of this Policy;
+- Your violation of any third-party terms of service, license agreement, or policy when using the Content; or
-- Any claim that your Member Content infringes or misappropriates any third-party right.
+- Any claim that your Member Content or your use of the Content infringes or misappropriates any third-party right (including intellectual property, privacy, or personality rights).

 ### 16.5.
 Injunctive and Equitable Relief